12 Suggestions for successfully sharing Christmas as a co-parent

 For.
 Our.
 Kids.

-If you and your ex find yourself arguing over festive plans, remind yourself (and him) why you’re doing this.
-Your children’s happiness is the one thing you have in common and is great middle ground from which to make plans that work in their favour.
+If you and the other parent find yourself arguing over festive plans, remind yourself (and him) why you’re doing this.
+Your children’s happiness is the one thing you have in common and is a great middle ground from which to make plans that work in their favour.

-Not only do both mum and dad what to celebrate with the kids, but there are grandparents and extended family to consider … not to mention if either of you have re-partnered and there is a whole other family that needs to slot into the plans somewhere.
+Holidays for separated families are a bit complicated.
+Not only do both parents want to celebrate with the kids, but there are grandparents and extended family to consider … not to mention if either of you has re-partnered and there is a whole other family that needs to slot into the plans somewhere.
 You are not alone if you feel completely overwhelmed.

 But please remember: Everything is doable.